Part 2 – It’s Not Just The Subframe Mounts?!

 How much reinforcement does my E46 need?

-This will be detailed in the following articles however, what level of reinforcement is necessary comes down to many variable such as shape, age, state of existing failure as well as the owners long term plans and goals for their vehicle.
-Not all customers can justify a complete top to bottom reinforcement on their cars and we don’t always encourage that.
+This will be detailed in the following articles however, what level of reinforcement is necessary comes down to many variable such as shape, age, state of existing failure as well as the owners long term plans for their vehicle.
+Not all customers can justify the full package of top to bottom reinforcement on their cars and we wouldn't encourage that.

-This is where we appreciate the opportunity to discuss such things with customers to ensure they feel confident that the repair performed meets their personal needs without being potentially financially compromised.
+This is where we appreciate the opportunity to discuss such things with our customers to tailor a package to suit their needs and goals while staying within their budget.

-We at CMP would like to thank you for taking the time to read this article and hope your will keep our solutions in mind for your current and future BMW projects and builds!
+We at CMP would like to thank you for taking the time to read this article and hope you will continue to do so and keep us in mind for your current and future BMW projects and builds!

 We'd like to give special thanks to our customer who choose to support and give us the opportunity to expand the range of products and resources we can offer so that we can continue to grow and give back to the BMW community.

-Feel free to follow us on Facebook and stay tuned for the final instalments of our E46 subframe/ RACP article series.
+Feel free to follow us on Facebook and Instagram to stay tuned on what we're working on!